 Other Damages: There are other damages available in certain situations, including loss of life’s enjoyment, compensation for disability or disfigurement, loss of parental support, loss of companionship, etc.

 When a nurse, doctor or other medical professional acts with gross negligence, or if their conduct is willful or malicious, the injured patient may be entitled to punitive damages.
 Rather than compensate the victim for their losses, punitive medical malpractice damages aim to punish the defendant and deter others from engaging in similar conduct.

 Under Florida law, a statute of limitations limits the amount of time an injured party may pursue a medical malpractice lawsuit against a negligent party.
-Failure to file a claim within this window could bar the right to recover compensation for injuries sustained.
-In some instances, if there is fraud, misrepresentation, or other foul play on the defendant’s part, the time frame may be expanded to give the injured party additional time to file a suit.
+Failure to file a claim within this window could bar the right to recover compensation.
+In some instances, if there is fraud, misrepresentation, or other foul play on the defendant’s part, the time frame may be extended to give the injured party additional time to file a suit.
 The statute of limitations sets a strict time period during which a lawsuit may be filed, so it is important for victims of medical malpractice in Florida to contact an attorney as soon as possible after a medical mistake.